edgarwang/maze-game/README.markdown

 ![](imgs/demo.png)

 ## License
-All the code in this repo except some external javascript librarys are under MIT license.
+All the code in this repo except some external javascript libraries are under MIT license.